 Stability.
 The reconstruction of deep, full sky polarization maps involves a combination of measurements made at times separated by months, requiring stability of the response of the instrument on corresponding time scales.
 Random deviations from stability are a source of noise; systematic deviations are a source of systematic error.
 These types of systematic errors require control of thermal drifts of spacecraft temperatures to mitigate thermal emissivity changes and thermoelastic deformation of telescope structures.
 The cryogenic operating temperatures of detectors or reference calibration loads must be controlled adequately as well.
+Careful design of the scan strategy can shorten the time scales needed for stringent stability, for example Planck's scan strategy traced out great circles which overlapped on 1 minute timescales, giving a shorter effective time scale for stability requirements.

-The spacecraft's ambient radiation environment is modulated by the solar activity and can introduce temperature drifts in the cryogenic stages, leading to correlated transients in detectors and readout electronics.
-For example, cosmic ray energy deposition in the Planck/HFI focal plane was a source of correlated noise between detectors and created a factor $\sim$ 5 additional noise at $\ell$ =2 [64].
+The spacecraft's ambient radiation environment is modulated by the solar activity and can introduce temperature drifts in the cryogenic stages and lead to correlated transients in detectors and readout electronics.
+For example, cosmic ray energy deposition in the Planck/HFI focal plane was a source of correlated noise between detectors and created a factor $\sim 5$ additional noise at $\ell=2$ [72].
 The design of the instrument must account for these effects.

 Straylight.
 When the brightest sources in the sky - the Sun, Moon, planets, and Galaxy - are passing through the far sidelobes of the telescope they create a spurious polarization signal.
 If they are passing in repeated, scan synchronous pattern, the spurious signal becomes a source of systematic error.
 This far sidelobe response can be reduced through careful optical design and baffling, but will always be present at a non-trivial level.
 Detailed modeling of the Planck telescope, convolved with sky sources, gave a predicted sidelobe contamination at a detectable level of tens of micro-Kelvin in the 30 GHz maps.
 This contamination has been observed in Planck difference maps.
 As a result an estimate of the sidelobe contamination was removed from some of the Planck time ordered data as part of the mapmaking process.
-The more stringent requirements for the Probe will necessitate a much stronger level of mitigation.
+The more stringent requirements for CMB-probe will necessitate at least this level of mitigation.